nbiswajeet77/Grid_Drone/README.md

 1. launch           - information for simulataneous activtion of different nodes during rosrun
 2. models           - models for setting the required environment in gazebo
 3. src              - source codes
+4. world            - virtual environment with gates to perform simulation
 4. CMakeLists.txt   - index building of python codes as ros packages
 5. depth_net.ipynb  - python notebook for depth map generation from camera feed
 6. package.xml      - catkin build-up for ros packages and their dependencies